How to Choose a Wetsuit Size

 Sizing for Boots:

-- Wetsuit boots should fit slightly tighter than regular shoes.
+- Wetsuit boots should feel snug and fit tighter than regular shoes.

 Sizing for Gloves: